Whatsapp: +39 3770914555

 One of the most iconic expressions in Italian literature: “Galeotto fu il libro” (The book was the go-between).
 It appears in Canto V of the Inferno, during Francesca’s tragic love story with Paolo.

-Experience your Italian with Dante: “Senza infamia e senza lode”
+Explore Italian with Dante: “Senza infamia e senza lode”

 Learn Italian with Dante.
 Mediocrity in Dante's Canto III